 The LCS is carried through the complete preparation and analytical process.
-LCSs are run at a rate of one per analytical batch.
-A batch is defined as samples that are analyzed together with the same method and personnel, using the same lots of reagents, not to exceed the analysis of 20 environmental samples.
+LCSs are run at a rate of one per preparation batch.

 Results of LCSs are calculated by percent recovery (%R), which is defined as 100 times the measured concentration, divided by the true concentration of the spiked sample.